 - Limited conversation history access

-Why we chose Zendesk Sell
+Why I like Zendesk Sell

 If your business relies heavily on both sales and customer support, Zendesk Sell offers a unique advantage by integrating these functions into one seamless experience.
 It combines ease of use, strong automation, and mobile functionality, making it an ideal choice for teams that want to improve both sales processes and customer support efficiency.